 You can also clear chats from individuals if you need to.
-This is useful if someone has turned toxic or had a rant that nobody wants to see.
-Use the command ‘!clear @NAME’ to clean out the previous hundred messages from the user whose name you replace NAME with.
+Clearing a chat by the user is helpful if someone has turned toxic or posted a bunch of messages nobody wants to see.
+Use the command ‘!clear @[NAME]’ to clean out the users’ previous hundred messages.

-There are other bots that can clean chat.
 Another helpful and popular Bot is CleanChat.
-It works much the same way
+It works much the same way.

 Clear Discord Chat by Cloning and Closing

 If the bot isn’t doing enough for you, it is possible to clone a server and shut down the original.
-That way you keep your users and main settings but get rid of the chat history and clutter.
-It’s a convoluted way of clearing chat but it does work.
+That way, you keep your users and settings but get rid of the chat history and clutter.
+It’s a convoluted way of clearing chat, but it does work.
 You can manually clone your server or use a bot.